nextgis/docs_ngcom/source/data_types.rst

 * :term:`PostGIS` databases;
 * :term:`WMS` services (WMS server should support :term:`coordinate system` EPSG:3857).

 You can add images (including photos) to vector geodata from local and external sources.
 Image files should be in JPEG or PNG format.
-Read more :ref:`here <ngcom_data_edit>`.
+Read more `here <https://docs.nextgis.com/docs_ngweb/source/layers_settings.html#ngw-add-photos/>`_.

 You can also publish uploaded or connected to your Web GIS geodata using :term:`WFS` (with feature update support) and :term:`WMS` protocols.
 Read more :ref:`here <ngcom_data_services>`.